 We are committed to investing in the business to support long-term growth and believe long-term research and development expenses of approximately 8% to 10% of annual revenues is the appropriate range that will allow us to innovate and bring new products to market for our global OEM customers.
-Research and development costs decreased to 8.9% of revenues for the first quarter of 2022 primarily due to increased revenues, cost containment actions and improved material cost management.
+Research and development costs increased to 9.4% of revenues for the third quarter of 2022, primarily due to increased spending on material costs supporting research and development initiatives.